verafieduser/MusicAutomator/README.md

      - 3.2.
 Import album from another local directory (2)
      structure for you.
 Will require good metadata structure!
 (3-4)
 4. ~~Deletions that last (2)~~
+    - 4.1.
+Make sure deletions and getting from library works better (guaranteed result, ask for specifications if wrong?)
+    - 4.2. get a list of what has been deleted, and functionality to restore deleted based on that.
 5. Bandcamp connectivity (2)
     Note: this could be easy, as bandcamp links are usually:
         "[bandname].bandcamp.com/album/[albumname with "-" as replacement for space and dots. rest is removed?]"